jair-pereira/Switch-Fightstick/README.md

 1. [progmem/Switch-Fightstick](https://github.com/progmem/Switch-Fightstick): reverse-engineered the Pokken Pro Pad, allowing us to use microcontrollers to send commands to the Switch.
 2. [ebith/Switch-Fightstick](https://github.com/ebith/Switch-Fightstick): wrote an interface to send commands from the computer to the Switch using serial communication.

 I modified [ebith/Switch-Fightstick](https://github.com/ebith/Switch-Fightstick) to allow multiple button presses simultaneously.
-If you do not need simultaneous button presses in your macro, I recommend checking [ebith/Switch-Fightstick](https://github.com/ebith/Switch-Fightstick) instead.
+If you do not need simultaneous button presses in your macro, I recommend checking their repository instead.

 There are other interesting repositories for macros such as [Zelda Snowball-thrower](https://github.com/bertrandom/snowball-thrower) and [Splatoon 2 post printer](https://github.com/shinyquagsire23/Switch-Fightstick).